SocketMobile/capturesingleentryswift-ios/README.md

 Since the Capture Helper is written in Swift it can be used directly in a Swift project.

-To use it in the source code, a simple `import SKTCapture` is required at the beginning of the file.
+To use it in the source code, a simple `import CaptureSDK` is required at the beginning of the file.

 In this simple example the CaptureHelper is "attached" to the main view